 The Bureau has made regulatory implementation materials and aids that support and assist TILA-RESPA regulatory implementation efforts, including compliance guides, sample forms, and webinar recordings, available on a section of its website dedicated to regulatory implementation.
-This, along with other communications and outreach efforts, facilitates industry access to information on regulatory requirements and developments, particularly for smaller businesses that may have limited legal and compliance staff.
-Recently, the Bureau redesigned the regulatory implementation page for increased functionality, as well as to accommodate future growth.
-The Bureau plans to continue developing additional compliance tools and resources to facilitate implementation and compliance with the new rules.
+This, along with other communications and outreach efforts, facilitates industry access to information on regulatory requirements and developments, particularly for smaller businesses that may have limited legal and compliance staff.64 The Bureau has redesigned the regulatory implementation page for increased functionality, as well as to accommodate future growth.
+For example, in October 2013, the Bureau launched a nationwide multimedia campaign to inform consumers who send money internationally about the new remittances protections and posted consumer-focused summaries and factsheets about the new rule.
+In November 2013, the Bureau launched a tool to help consumers find local housing counseling agencies to answer their questions or address their concerns.65 And in January 2014, the Bureau released additional consumer-oriented resources, such as sample letters, consumer tools, and answers to mortgage-related questions, as part of its campaign to educate the public about the new protections provided by the Bureau's mortgage rules.66 The Bureau will continue developing additional compliance tools and resources to facilitate implementation and compliance with the new rules.